Healthcare Management & Leadership Track

 - Utilize strategic assessment and planning skills to identify internal and external issues that may impact delivery of essential public health services, and apply facilitation skills to ensure the participation of key internal and external organizational stakeholders.

-- Introduction to Online Learning (required for all JHSPH students prior to online courses)
+- Introduction to Online Learning (required for all JHSPH students prior to enrolling in online courses)

 - Academic and Research Ethics

-- Problem-based Course 2 – Vaccine Safety at the FDA, 3 credits
+- Problem-based Course 2 – Protecting the Environment and Safeguarding Worker Health: A Problem-based Approach, 3 credits

-- Problem-based Course 4 – Preventing HIV Among African American Men in Baltimore, 3 credits
+- Problem-based Course 4 – Vaccine Safety, 3 credits

-- Foundations of Leadership: A Survey Course, 3 credits
+- Foundations of Organizational Leadership: A Survey Course, 3 credits

 - Applied Leadership Development, 3 credits